 Patients will sign consent forms to ensure that they fully understand the procedure and any risks or potential complications.
 The risks of breast surgery include:

+At the consultation, patients need to fill out paperwork including a Breast Implant Illness Consultation Questionnaire which helps the doctor access your situation.
 Without undergoing a personal consultation with a surgeon, and submitting a pre-authorization with the insurance company, it is not possible to determine if breast implant removal will be covered by insurance.
 Dr. David Janssen and Dr. William Doubek are highly experienced with breast explant surgery, and can help patients determine the best course of action.
 At the consultation, patients should be prepared to discuss:

 The surgeon may also: